bipinKrishnan/automax/README.md

 Because, it:

-1. Gets you up and running with your data science project as quickly as possible.
+1. Gets you up and running with your data science project.
-2. Automates most common repititive tasks with the click of a button.
+2. Automate common tasks with the click of a button.

 ## Usage
 ```bash